2024 Solar Incentives Guide for Auburn Hills, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The phrase "solar incentives" generally refers to financial incentives implemented by the government and by solar companies to encourage increased use of renewable energy by making solar panels more affordable.
 These incentives could include cash back, upfront discounts or credit towards your monthly utility bill.
 Some incentives are offered by the federal government, some by the state of Michigan and some by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Categories of solar incentives include:

 • Rebates: Some solar companies will help you claim a rebate, or partial refund of your purchase, for your solar panels.
 Counties or states will also offer limited-time rebates at various times.
 Any rebates you receive will usually be deducted from the total price before any tax credits are calculated.